AakashN2k03/Networking/DAY1.md

 An IP address is called a **logical address** because it is assigned based on the network configuration and can change.

-For example, the same laptop may have different IP addresses on different networks.
+For example, the same laptop can have different IP addresses on different networks.

 ### Home Wi-Fi